xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOLVER.ADD**(**cell\_ref, relation**, formula)

-Cell\_ref    is a reference to a cell or range of cells on the active sheet and forms the left side of the constraint.
+Cell\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to a cell or range of cells on the active sheet and forms the left side of the constraint.

-Relation    specifies the arithmetic relationship between the left and right sides, or whether cell\_ref must be an integer.
+Relation&nbsp;&nbsp;&nbsp;&nbsp;specifies the arithmetic relationship between the left and right sides, or whether cell\_ref must be an integer.

 <table>
 <tbody>